Mookeis/CP317-W2018-G3/documents/Subby-Analysis.md

 # 3. Requirements

 ## 3.1 Database
-Administrators are allowed to modify website content when logged in, while general users may view website content, insert content, and modify their inserted content.
+Administrators are allowed to modify and delete website content when logged in, while general users may view website content, insert content, and modify their inserted content.

 ### 3.1.1.
 Administrator Terms of Use
-An administrator is one of two actors in the system, and is allowed to insert, edit, and remove both users and content from the site.
+An administrator is one of two actors in the system, and is allowed to insert, edit and remove both users and content from the site.

 ### 3.1.2.
 User Terms of Use
 The user is the second of two actors in the system, and is allowed to insert content into the site and edit their inserted content.